magento/merchdocs/src/live-search/facets-manage.md

 group: marketing
 ---

-Use the following commands to update the properties of existing facets or change their presentation in the storefront.
+Follow these instructions to update the properties of existing facets or change their presentation in the storefront:

 - [Edit](#edit-facet)
 - [Pin/unpin](#pin-facet)